mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 like bone or dried jreine-guano, scraping it off the bare ground with a single hard tooth that can gnaw through a vacc suit in short order.
-They amble about in herds of 1D but under duress they summon 1D more by emitting a high-pitched ‘peep-peep’ noise.
+They amble about in herds of 1D but under duress they summon 1D more by emitting a high-pitched 'peep-peep' noise.

 Perela can see in the infrared spectrum and sense vibration and sound acutely; Travellers will appear to be tall piles of carrion to them.